Prenormal categories: Non-pointed categories

-Moreover, if a subcategory $\tobj$ of a category $\cat C$ is both subreflective and mono-coreflective, then it satisfies several interesting structural properties: \begin{enumerate} \item $\tobj$ is closed under colimits and non-empty limits existing in $\cat C$. \item If $\cat C$ admits colimits of a given shape, then maps from a colimit of that shape are \nptrivial{} if and only if their components are. \item If $\cat C$ admits limits of a given non-empty shape, then maps to limits of that shape are \nptrivial{} if and only if their components are. \item If an object $X$ admits a reflection $(\refl X,\uni X)$, then $\uni X$ is an epimorphism (and therefore $(\refl X,\uni X)$ is the \npcokernel{} of $\id X$). \item Every strong monomorphism in $\cat C$ has a \nptrivial{} \npkernel{}. \end{enumerate} \Cref{cp1,cp2,cp3,cp4} can be established essentially as in the reflective case, with minor adaptations, while \Cref{cp5} follows from \cref{cp4}. \end{remark}
+Moreover, if a subcategory $\tobj$ of a category $\cat C$ is both subreflective and mono-coreflective, then it satisfies several interesting structural properties: \begin{enumerate} \item $\tobj$ is closed under colimits and non-empty limits existing in $\cat C$. \item If $\cat C$ admits colimits of a given shape, then maps from a colimit of that shape are \nptrivial{} if and only if their components are. \item If $\cat C$ admits limits of a given non-empty shape, then maps to limits of that shape are \nptrivial{} if and only if their components are. \item If an object $X$ admits a reflection $(\refl X,\uni X)$, then $\uni X$ is an epimorphism (and therefore $(\refl X,\uni X)$ is the \npcokernel{} of $\id X$). \item Every strong monomorphism in $\cat C$ has a \nptrivial{} \npkernel{}. \end{enumerate} \zcref[capfirst=true]{cp1,cp2,cp3,cp4} can be established essentially as in the reflective case, with minor adaptations, while \zcref[capfirst=true]{cp5} follows from \zcref{cp4}. \end{remark}